manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example group7 -->
 ##### GROUPBY()
 There is a function `GROUPBY()` which returns the key of the current group.
-It's useful in many cases especially when you [GROUP BY an MVA](../Searching/Grouping.md#Grouping-by-MVA-%28multi-value-attributes%29) or a [JSON value](../Searching/Grouping.md#Grouping-by-a-JSON-node).
+It's useful in many cases, especially when you [GROUP BY an MVA](../Searching/Grouping.md#Grouping-by-MVA-%28multi-value-attributes%29) or a [JSON value](../Searching/Grouping.md#Grouping-by-a-JSON-node).

-It can be also used in `HAVING` to for example leave only years 2000 and 2002.
+It can also be used in `HAVING`, for example, to keep only years 2000 and 2002.

 Note that `GROUPBY()`is not recommended for use when you GROUP BY multiple fields at once.
-It will still work, but since the group key in this case is compound of field values it may look not the way you expect.
+It will still work, but since the group key in this case is a compound of field values, it may not appear the way you expect.

 <!-- intro -->
 ##### Example: